Sucking in a Pregnant Belly: When It’s Safe & When It’s Not

 Constriction of the organs in your abdomen can lead to issues with your digestive and excretory systems.

 Many pregnant women frequently urinate due to pressure on the bladder and struggle to have a bowel movement due to pressure on the anal sphincter.
-Additional pressure against these organs may further harm these functions.

 Poor Posture

-Proper posture encourages us to lead with our chest out, shoulders back, and chin high.
 It’s not possible to do these things while sucking your stomach in.
 Continued poor posture can lead to structural issues.

 Decreased Confidence

-There is usually an aesthetic aspect to sucking in the stomach.
 For pregnant women already dealing with body-image issues, a temporarily slimmer look can have a negative impact on mental health.

 Guidelines for Sucking in Your Stomach When Pregnant